Jahia/jcrestapi/README.md

 `POST <basecontext>/default/en/nodes/eae598a3-8a41-4003-9c6b-f31018ee0e46/moveto/newName` will rename the `eae598a3-8a41-4003-9c6b-f31018ee0e46` node to `newName`, leaving it at the same spot in the JCR tree.

+`POST <basecontext>/default/en/nodes/eae598a3-8a41-4003-9c6b-f31018ee0e46/children` with the appropriate JSON body (specifying at least the child's type and omitting its name) will add a new child to `eae598a3-8a41-4003-9c6b-f31018ee0e46`, automatically generating an appropriate name for it (using its `jcr:title` property if provided or using its type if not)

 ### Operating on nodes using their path

 #### URI template